Ctenosaura: Species

 The genus Ctenosaura represents the most diverse group of iguanas with 15 currently recognized species and at least two unrecognized species.
-These species inhabit lowland dry forests, below 1200 m elevation, on both coasts of Mexico and Central America.
-All species of Ctenosaura fall within one of seven clades.
-Distributions of these clades fall geographically within well established areas.
+These species inhabit lowland dry forests, woodlands and semi-open habitats, below 1200 m elevation, on both coasts of Mexico and Central America.
+The species in the genus Ctenosaura belong in several different clades.
 Closely related species show allopatry whereas species from divergent clades show sympatry.
+Until 2017, the two species of Cachryx were included in Ctenosaura.